michalkowalski94/MSADnn/README.md

 # MSADnn
-Mammography Screening Abnormality Detection with neural networks\n Micha³ Kowalski's master project\n
+Mammography Screening Abnormality Detection with neural networks.
-Molecular Biotechnology Msc programme\n
+Michal Kowalski's master project for
-Jagiellonian University\n
+Molecular Biotechnology Msc programme at Jagiellonian University.

 All of models were trained on DDSM dataset, prepared with [ddsm_tools](https://github.com/fjeg/ddsm_tools) mentioned in [CBIS-DDSM publication](https://www.nature.com/articles/sdata2017177) and own code posted as [dataset_utils]().